huuquyet/translator-tamagui/README.md

 ## 🔦 About

-This monorepo is a starter for an Expo + Next.js + Tamagui + Solito app.
+This Translator app is a starter for a Transformers.js + Expo + Next.js + Tamagui + Solito app.

 Many thanks to [@FernandoTheRojo](https://twitter.com/fernandotherojo) for the Solito starter monorepo which this was forked from.
 Check out his [talk about using expo + next together at Next.js Conf 2021](https://www.youtube.com/watch?v=0lnbdRweJtA).

 ## 📦 Included packages

 - [Tamagui](https://tamagui.dev) 🪄
+- Transformers.js
 - [solito](https://solito.dev) for cross-platform navigation
 - Expo SDK
 - Next.js